yuhu-/ebus/README.md

 Among examples:

+The **reader** console program connects to a tcp socket and interprets all incoming data as eBUS data.
+The data is evaluated for correctness and output on the console.

 [deprecated] **EbusStack** offers the possibility to act as a fully-fledged eBUS participant.
 It has been implemented as a PIMPL idiom and runs in its own thread.
 EbusStack also requires ppoll and pthread support.